 Delete a consumer group

 You can delete a consumer group.
 However, you cannot delete the default consumer group.
-After you delete a consumer group, all consumer clients in the consumer group will no longer receive messages.
+After a consumer group is deleted, all clients in the group stop receiving messages.

 - Disassociate a subscription.
 If a consumer group is associated with a subscription, you must disassociate the subscription with the consumer group.
 If the consumer group has no subscriptions, skip this step.

 - On the Consumer Groups tab, click View next to the consumer group.

 - On the Subscribed Products tab of the Consumer Group Details page, find the required product and click Unsubscribe next to the product.
 In the dialog box that appears, accept the agreement and click

 Confirm.
 Note If only one consumer group is associated with the server-side subscription of the product, the unsubscribe action is unavailable on the Consumer Group Details page.
 You must edit or delete the subscription on the Subscriptions tab of the Server-side Subscription page.

 - On the Consumer Groups tab of the Server-side Subscription page, find the required consumer group and click Delete.
 In the dialog box that appears, accept the agreement and click Confirm.